 While neuroscience has been around for decades, it has only been applied to marketing since the mid-2000s.
 Here’s how we transitioned from ‘user-centered’ to ‘brain-centered’ design.

-From emotional design to neuromarketing
+From emotional design to neuromarketing explained

 Donald Norman, director of the Design Lab at the University of California, San Diego, in his 2003 book Emotional Design, triggered the digital design community to move beyond traditional usability and towards persuasive, motivational design.
-He described how humans interact with interfaces on three levels: behavioural (interactions), visceral (‘gut’ reaction), and reflective (‘looking back’ reaction), and how these impressions affect our motivation to interact with brands in a shopping context.
+He described how humans interact with interfaces on three levels: behavioral (interactions), visceral (‘gut’ reaction), and reflective (‘looking back’ reaction), and how these impressions affect our motivation to interact with brands in a shopping context.

 Next, Robert Cialdini shared, in his great book Influence, the several psychology-based principles of persuasion, which include things like reciprocation, social proof, liking, and scarcity.
 Lieberman’s book Social took this discussion to the next level by demonstrating how deeply social interactions drive our behavior.
 Then came writings from neuro-based thought leaders including Jonah Lehrer (How We Decide), Dan Ariely (Predictably Irrational), Renvoise (Neuromarketing) and Martin Lindstrom (Buyology).
 They shared many studies that proved how we humans make most of our decisions based on instinct rather than rationality.